-The Stanford Humanities Center is accepting applications from faculty and graduate students for 2015-2016.
-Information about deadlines and application requirements can be found below.
+The Stanford Humanities Center is no longer accepting applications from faculty and graduate students for 2015-2016.

 The Humanities Center offers approximately twenty-five residential fellowships for the academic year to Stanford and non-Stanford scholars at different career stages.
 The Center also brings distinguished scholars to Stanford for shorter visits to foster dialogue between Stanford researchers and scholars based in other regions around the world.